 To minimize the number of unused cores, Cloudera recommends setting spark.executor.cores to 4, 5, or 6, depending on the number of cores allocated for YARN.
+In this example, the number of available cores is 28.

 Because 28 cores is divisible by 4, set spark.executor.cores to 4.
 Setting it to 6 would leave 4 cores unused; setting it to 5 leaves 3 cores unused.
+(If there were 24 cores, you could specify either 4 or 6, because 24 is divisible by either.)
 With spark.executor.cores set to 4, the maximum number of executors that can run concurrently on a host is seven (28 / 4).
 Divide the total memory among these executors, with each getting approximately 14 GB (100 / 7).